LayeredStudio/quick-login/readme.txt

 == Changelog ==

+* Fixed - Login form in comments only if user is logged out

 = 0.3 - 11 May 2018 =
 * Added - Link / Unlink accounts from User edit page & WooCommerce account page
 * Added - More WP hooks